-Mrs Johnson, who was appointed head of communications for animal conservation group the Aspinall Foundation in 2021, has had a tumultuous few years since the couple confirmed their romance.
+Mrs Johnson, who was appointed head of communications for animal conservation group the Aspinall Foundation earlier this year, has had a tumultuous few years since the couple confirmed their romance.

 Her association with Mr Johnson dates back several years having worked on his successful bid to be re-elected Mayor of London in 2012.

-Mr Johnson was later elected Prime Minister in 2019 and the pair moved in to Downing Street together, making them the first unmarried couple to move into the historic home.
+After Mr Johnson was elected Prime Minister in 2019, the couple moved in to Downing Street together, making them the first unmarried couple to move into the historic home.

 Just over three weeks later, Mr Johnson announced a nationwide lockdown due to the coronavirus outbreak in the UK and confirmed he had tested positive for the disease on March 27.

-It was confirmed Mrs Johnson also self-isolated at the time but it is not known if she tested positive.
+It was confirmed Mrs Johnson also self-isolated at the time but it is not known if she tested positive as well.

 The PM was admitted to hospital on April 5 and was moved to intensive care a day later.

 He was discharged on April 12 and the couple’s son, Wilfred Lawrie Nicholas Johnson, was born on April 29.